bewersdorflab/isoSTED/README.md

 # isoSTED-Control
 Beam scanning isoSTED microscope control used in the laboratory of Joerg Bewersdorf at Yale University.
 This software has been used for the collection of data found in [Hao et al. (2020)](https://doi.org/10.1101/2020.11.25.398958).
 Programmed by XH, EA, JA, and JZ.

-# DM Control and Training
-Please visit [aomicroscopy.org](https://aomicroscopy.org/) for all DM related control and training software and tutorials.

 Last update: Jan 13, 2019

 # Software Requirements